naveen-karthik-reddy/Quantitative-Methods/Unit-1.md

+# Quantitative Methods

+## Purpose of this subject
+- TODO: Gather some information here.

 # Unit - 1

 # Standard Terms Used in Probability
+## Probability
+- **Probability** is the possibility of an uncertain event occurring.
+- Uncertainity simply means not knowing what will happen
+- Ex: Tossing a coin, Rolling a dice, pick a card from deck.

+## Standard Terms
-## 1. Experiment
+### 1. Experiment

-An **experiment** is a process in which all possible outcomes are known, but we cannot predict with certainty which specific outcome will occur.
-Such an experiment is called a **random experiment**.
+In probability, an **experiment** is a well-defined process or action that produces an outcome, where the exact result is uncertain but all possible outcomes are known in advance.

 **Examples:**
 - Tossing a coin